Finitely presented simple left-orderable groups in the landscape of Richard Thompson's groups: Preliminaries.

-A nice feature of ascending HNN extensions is that their finiteness properties are well behaved (see the discussion at the end of section $2$ in \cite{BDH}): \begin{prop} Let $G$ be an ascending HNN extension with base group $H$.
+Finiteness properties of ascending HNN extensions are well behaved (see the end of section $2$ in \cite{BDH}): \begin{prop} Let $G$ be an ascending HNN extension with base group $H$.
 If $H$ has type $\mathbf{F}_{\infty}$, then $G$ has type $\mathbf{F}_{\infty}$. \end{prop}